ElsevierSoftwareX/SOFTX-D-24-00156/README.md

 Stop@, also known as StopAt, focuses on behavior analysis by offering a framework specifically designed to extract stop-move patterns from spatial trajectories.This framework addresses mobility data from both indoor and outdoor environments.
 Built around a stop detection method (SeqScan), it efficiently segments trajectories into stop and move segments.
+It is successfully used in diverse applications in animal ecology [1] and it has been recently validated against accurate ground truth stops collected in a museum, proving to be effective and robust, also for the sudy of human mobility [2].
 Additionally, Stop@ provides a set of functionalities for pre-segmenation data analysis, and for analyzing the segmentation results.

 Stop@ also implements parallel processing capabilities for handling large datasets of trajectories.